 How to Introduce Yourself in an Interview?

 How recruiters perceive you as a candidate depends on how well you introduce yourself.
-Self-introduction is crucial because it not only lets interviewers see your personality and presentation skills but also provides you with an opportunity to directly interact with employers about your skills, experience, and other achievements.
+Self-introduction is crucial because it not only lets interviewers see your personality and presentation skills but also gives you an opportunity to interact directly with employers about your skills, experience, and other achievements.

 (Image Source: The Balance)